tarikkudesu/pipex/README.md

 PLEASE TAKE YOUR TIME AND READ THE MAN PAGES OF ALL THE FUNCTIONS

-Understanding every aspect of these funxtions is crutial
+Understanding every aspect of these functions is crutial

 ## parsing